-Thanks to the waxing and waning of the moon each day, the power and intensity of the tide swirling into the Shubenacadie River, Nova Scotia’s largest river, creates the perfect equation for upriver whitewater rafting—and for the kid in all of us, mudsliding—the perfect excuse to play in the mud!
+Thanks to the waxing and waning of the moon each day, the power and intensity of the tide swirling into the Shubenacadie River, Nova Scotia’s largest river, creates the perfect equation for upriver whitewater rafting.
+Luckily, for the kid in all of us mud sliding, is the perfect excuse to play in the mud!

-Twice a day, tidal bores, a phenomenon in which the incoming tide forms waves travel up a river against the normal direction of the river, occur.
-Luckily for us, local tourism operators seize this opportunity to ride the tides, found at the lower part of the river, with large boats called Zodiac Hurricanes.
-There are several operators; we chose Shubenacadie River Adventure Tours and highly recommend it.
+Twice a day (according to the tide times), tidal bores, a phenomenon in which the incoming tide forms waves travel up a river against the normal direction of the river, occur.
+Fortunately for us travellers, local tourism operators seize this opportunity to ride the tides, found at the lower part of the river, with large boats called Zodiac Hurricanes.
+There are several operators; we chose Shubenacadie River Adventure Tours and highly recommend them.

 Soon enough the guides took us down to the riverside to enjoy a nice, relaxed ride up the river past sandbars, mudflaps, Acadian dykelands, and forests.
-Shortly after our launch, the water quickly receded and we were able to stand on the bottom of the river.
-Almost as soon as it receded, you will be amazed at how the ground that you were standing on just seconds earlier, becomes filled with the tides.
-With the waves crashing over the sides of the boat, you’ll need to hold on tight for this adventure, as the waves crash over the edge of the boat!
+Shortly after our launch, the water quickly receded, and we were able to stand on the bottom of the river.
+Almost as soon as the river recedes, you will be amazed at how the ground that you were standing on just seconds earlier, becomes filled with the tides.
+With the waves crashing over the sides of the boat, you’ll need to hold on tight for this adventure!

 Riders are given the option to stay conservatively in the boat or to literally, jump feet first into this Nova Scotia river and mudslide!
-We were surprised at how many people opted to stay in the boat—this is a chance of a lifetime, put your modesty aside and slide!
+We were surprised at how many people opted to stay in the boat.
+Now is a chance of a lifetime, put your modesty aside and get sliding!

-Although, like me, your first thought may be “eww!” when you step into the slimy mud, embrace it; feel the mud squish between your toes, let your ambitions go, and, with a little push, or a running dive, just slide down the riverside and bury yourself in the mud.
-Afterwards, just float and splash in the river to rinse off the mud, then get back into the boat, minus any hesitations, for more rafting.
+Like me, your first thought may be “eww!”
+However, when you step into the slimy mud, embrace it.
+Feel the mud squish between your toes, let your inhibitions go and with a little push, or a running dive, just slide down the riverside and bury yourself in the mud.
+Afterwards, float and splash in the river to rinse off the mud.
+Then get back into the boat, without any hesitations, for more rafting and fun.

 - Wear old clothes as the mud from the riverbed can stain

-- Be sure to bring a change of clothes, including a sweatshirt or long pants for afterwards.
+- Be sure to bring a change of clothes, including a sweatshirt or long pants for after the tour.

 - Sense of Adventure